SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OptionalChaining.rst

    -> john.residence = Residence()

 ``john.residence`` now contains an actual ``Residence`` instance, rather than ``nil``.
-If you try and access ``numberOfRooms`` with the same optional chaining as before, it will now return an ``Int?`` that contains the default ``numberOfRooms`` value of ``1``:
+If you try to access ``numberOfRooms`` with the same optional chaining as before, it will now return an ``Int?`` that contains the default ``numberOfRooms`` value of ``1``: